Section 319(h) Georgia's Nonpoint Source Implementation Grant

 - Georgia's Watershed Based Plans Addressing Nonpoint Source Pollution - List of Nine Element Watershed Based Plans funded by GAEPD

-- - Example Score Questions (.pdf Format).
+- - [PDF Format].
 This document represents possible questions that the GAEPD Grants Unit may consider when scoring applications.

 - USEPA's Watershed Planning Website - Contains information about the "Handbook for Developing Watershed Plans to Restore and Protect Our Waters", the "Quick Guide to Developing Watershed Plans to Restore and Protect Our Waters", and the Watershed Plan Builder application to build a plan framework.
 Note: Datasets for Georgia may not be up-to-date nor appropriate for HUC10/HUC12 level watersheds.

-ADDITIONAL CRITERIA APPLIED DURING THE SELECTION PROCESS: Proposals that meet the following criteria will be reviewed in a more competitive light: Include appropriate project evaluation components; demonstrate cost-effectiveness; support the current, revised Georgia Nonpoint Source Management Program (see 2019 Plan above); alleviate NPS pollution in impaired waters or protect healthy watersheds (Georgia’s 2018 Section 305(b)/303(d) List of Waters); engage multiple partnerships; leverage ongoing watershed management activities; address priority pollutants; target priority watersheds; correct adverse impacts of increased impervious surfaces; correlate BMPs to management strategies identified in appropriate Regional Water Plans.
+ADDITIONAL CRITERIA APPLIED DURING THE SELECTION PROCESS: Applications that meet the following criteria will be reviewed in a more competitive light: Include appropriate project evaluation components; demonstrate cost-effectiveness; support the current, revised Georgia's Statewide Nonpoint Source Management Program (see 2019 Plan above); alleviate NPS pollution in impaired waters or protect healthy watersheds (Georgia’s 2020 Section 305(b)/303(d) List of Waters); engage multiple partnerships; leverage ongoing watershed management activities; address priority pollutants; target priority watersheds; correct adverse impacts of increased impervious surfaces; correlate BMPs to management strategies identified in appropriate Regional Water Plans.

-- *DATE CHANGE* April 14, 2020: Last day to submit DRAFT proposals for GAEPD written review (optional)
+- March 31, 2021: Last day to submit DRAFT applications for GAEPD review and written comments (optional)

-- April 30, 2020: Email deadline for digital applications to GAEPD
+- April 30, 2021: Deadline to submit applications to GAEPD via email

-- Fall 2020: GAEPD and grant recipient finalize project scope of work
+- Fall 2021: GAEPD and grant recipients finalize project scope of work

-- Fall 2020: GAEPD and grant recipient execute contract, and project begins
+- Fall 2021: GAEPD and grant recipients execute contract, and project begins